-Not a long time ago I came across an infographic on ‘introversion vs. extroversion’ that got me thinking; in a predominantly extroverted society, this is another form of discrimination rarely spoken of.
+Not a long time ago, I came across an infographic on ‘introversion vs. extroversion’ that got me thinking: In a predominantly extroverted society, this is another form of discrimination rarely spoken of.

 The colours of this image make the true point, though: both human, two faces of the very same coin.

-And to make it even more clear:
+And to make it even clearer:

 1. “better expressive with writing” means “can most certainly converse but would rather be a writer”

-2. “enjoy their alone time” means “love their friends and family deeply but know they can wholesomely show it only after they have recharged their drained empathetic energy through alone-time for as long as it takes”
+2. “enjoy their alone time” means “love their friends and family deeply but know they can wholesomely show it only after they have recharged their drained empathetic energy through alone time for as long as it takes”

 4.”dislike speaking on the phone” means “time for the much-needed alone and recharge time” (see no.2)

-5. “need time to think before speaking” means “there are too many concepts/thoughts/answers in their head plus they’d rather present them in order plus in a way that won’t hurt anyone’s feelings”
+5. “need time to think before speaking” means “there are too many concepts/thoughts/answers in their head, plus they’d rather present them in order, plus in a way that won’t hurt anyone’s feelings”

-The infographic missed one more trait though:
+The infographic missed one more trait, though:

 6. “they truly value and love those who not just won’t spite them for their introversion but love them exactly for it”

-It is not simply ok to be an introvert; it is a right.
+It is not simply ok to be an introvert – it is a right.

 Same here!
 I usually have to fake my way through situations that require me to be extremely sociable.